Convergence rates for gradient descent in the training of overparameterized artificial neural networks with piecewise affine activation: Introduction

-One of the most promising approaches in the field supervised learning is the analysis of GD optimization in the so-called overparameterized regime.
-In this regime the number of parameters determining the ANN highly exceeds the number of available training data.
-Under this condition the convergence of the GD optimization method and some of its variants has been proved in several settings even though the objective function is non-convex and non-smooth (cf., e.g., \cite{allenzhu2020learning, allenzhu2019convergence, chizat2018global, du2019gradientb, du2019gradienta, EMaWu2020, zou2018stochastic} and the references mentioned therein).
-In this overparameterized regime progress was also made in the analysis of the popular stochastic GD optimization algorithm regarding the influence of the architecture of an ANN on the so-called gradient confusion, which directly affects the convergence speed (cf.\ Sankararaman et al.~\cite{sankararaman2020impact}), regarding the characterization of stability properties of global minima (cf.\ Wu et al.~\cite{EChaoWu2018}), and regarding the multi-class classification with additional considerations for the generalization error (cf.\ Li \& Liang \cite{li2019learning}).
-Another promising approach in the context of overparameterization is the use of kernal methods.
-In particular, it was proved that the realization of an ANN during GD optimization follows the kernel gradient of the functional costs with respect to the neural tangent kernel (cf., e.g., Jacot et al.~\cite{jacot2020neural}).
+One of the most promising approaches in the field of supervised learning is the analysis of \GD\ optimization in the so-called overparameterized regime.
+In this regime, the number of parameters defining the \ANN\ far exceeds the number of available training samples.
+Under this condition, the convergence of the \GD\ optimization method and some of its variants has been proved in several settings, even though the objective function is non-convex and non-smooth (cf., e.g., \cite{NEURIPS2019_62dad6e2, pmlr-v97-allen-zhu19a, NEURIPS2018_a1afc58c, pmlr-v97-du19c, du2019gradienta, EMaWu2020, zou2018stochastic} and the references mentioned therein).
+In this overparameterized regime, further progress was made in the analysis of the popular \SGD\ optimization algorithm regarding the influence of the architecture of an \ANN\ on the so-called gradient confusion, which directly affects convergence speed (cf.\ Sankararaman et al.~\cite{pmlr-v119-sankararaman20a}), regarding the characterization of stability properties of global minima (cf.\ Wu et al.~\cite{NEURIPS2018_6651526b}), and regarding multi-class classification with additional considerations for the generalization error (cf.\ Li \& Liang \cite{NEURIPS2018_54fe976b}).
+Another promising approach in the context of overparameterization is the use of kernel methods.
+In particular, it was proved that the realization of an \ANN\ during \GD\ optimization follows the kernel gradient of the functional cost with respect to the neural tangent kernel (cf., e.g., Jacot et al.~\cite{NEURIPS2018_5a4be1fa}).